-Objection (2): FT models do not describe "the real components, activities, and organizational features of the mechanism that in fact produces the phenomena."
-(Craver 2006, 361).
-They are mere 'how-possibly' models, rather than 'how-actually' models.
-As Kaplan puts it "the cost imposed by departing from [the mechanists'] view... is the loss of a clear distinction between computational models that genuinely explain how a given phenomenon is actually produced versus those that merely describe how it might possibly be produced."
-(2011, 346)
+Objection (2): FT models do not describe "the real components, activities, and organizational features of the mechanism that in fact produces the phenomena" (Craver 2006, 361).
+They are mere "how-possibly" models, rather than "how-actually" models.
+As Kaplan puts it "the cost imposed by departing from [the mechanists'] view... is the loss of a clear distinction between computational models that genuinely explain how a given phenomenon is actually produced versus those that merely describe how it might possibly be produced" (2011, 346).

-Reply: I doubt that that there is a sharp distinction between how-actually and how-possibly models.
-Weiskopf (2011) argues that the distinction is epistemological.
-As a model that purports to explain some phenomenon is more fully developed and acquires empirical support it can cross the threshold from 'how-possibly' to 'how-actually', though the latter verdict is always defeasible.
-FT models are hypotheses about how a system in fact exercises a particular cognitive capacity.
-A well-confirmed account of the algorithm used to compute the specified function and the neural structure that realizes the computation would, of course, increase our confidence that the model describes how the brain actually does it.
+Reply: I doubt that there is a sharp distinction between how-actually and how-possibly models.
+Weiskopf (2011) argues, convincingly to my mind, that the distinction is epistemological.
+As a model that purports to explain a given phenomenon is more fully developed and acquires additional empirical support it will typically cross the threshold from "how-possibly" to "how-actually," though the latter verdict is always defeasible.
+But putting aside what kind of distinction this is, FT models are hypotheses about how a system in fact exercises a particular cognitive capacity.
+A well-confirmed account of the algorithm used to compute the specified function and the neural structure that